hashkat/hashkat/docs/glossary.md

     add weight: 10
 ```

-From these weights, two thirds of the population will be from USA and one third from Canada.
+From these weights, two thirds of the population will be from *USA* and one third from *Canada*.

 ####region_connection_matrix
 Displays the percentage of connections agents of each region have with other regions out of their respective total number of connections